 Rotties are not just obedient dogs.
-They often question their handlers and can make split decisions in the field in whatever work that involves them.
+They often question their handlers and can make split decisions in the field in whatever work involves them.

-Dachshunds are more average in terms of working intelligence, difficult to direct once they seize on a goal.
+Dachshunds are more average in terms of working intelligence, and difficult to direct once they seize on a goal.

 You might reasonably expect your Dachsweiler to be similar to an Australian Shepherd to train, in the high 40s for working obedience.